Africa Eats

 Africa Eats is a Mauritius-based investment holding company which invests in agribusinesses across Africa.
-Since December 2024, Africa Eats is listed on the Stock Exchange of Mauritius.
+Since December 2024, Africa Eats has been listed on the Stock Exchange of Mauritius.

 History

 Africa Eats was established as a spin-off from Fledge, a Seattle-based venture capital fund and business accelerator founded by Luni Libes in 2012.

-Fledge created Africa Eats in 2019.
-Fledge investors were granted shares in the new entity.
-Since its inception, Africa Eats’ portfolio companies reported total revenues estimate $36 million in 2023.
+Africa Eats was listed on the Stock Exchange of Mauritius in December 2024.